Sugar Prices Continue Higher on Short Covering

-Sugar prices today posted a new 1-week high as short-covering continued from last week's lows.
+Sugar prices on Monday posted a new 1-week high as short-covering continued from last week's lows.
+Sugar also saw some support from Monday's +0.35% rally in the Brazilian real versus the dollar, which reduced the incentive for Brazilian producers to sell sugar.

 Last Thursday, NY sugar posted a 5-year nearest-futures low and London sugar posted a 4.75-year low, mainly due to higher sugar output in Brazil and talk of a global sugar surplus.
 Datagro on October 21 projected that Brazil's Center-South 2026/27 sugar production will climb +3.9% y/y to a record 44 MMT.
 In related news, BMI Group on October 13 projected a global 2025/26 sugar surplus of 10.5 MMT, and Covrig Analytics on October 7 projected a global 2025/26 sugar surplus of 4.1 MMT.